microsoft/CodeXGLUE/Code-Code/ClozeTesting-all/README.md

-# CodeXGLUE -- ClozeTesting-all
+# CodeXGLUE -- ClozeTest-all

-We present two kinds of cloze testing: ClozeTesting-maxmin and ClozeTesting-all.
-Here is the ClozeTesting-all task.
+We present two kinds of cloze testing: ClozeTest-maxmin and ClozeTest-all.
+Here is the ClozeTest-all task.

 ## Task Description

-Cloze testings are widely adopted in Natural Languages Processing to evaluate the performance of the trained language models.
+Cloze tests are widely adopted in Natural Languages Processing to evaluate the performance of the trained language models.
 The task is aimed to predict the answers for the blank with the context of the blank, which can be formulated as a multi-choice classification problem.

-Here we present the two cloze testing datasets in code domain with six different programming languages: ClozeTesting-maxmin and ClozeTesting-all.
+Here we present the two cloze testing datasets in code domain with six different programming languages: ClozeTest-maxmin and ClozeTest-all.
 Each instance in the dataset contains a masked code function, its docstring and the target word.

-The only difference between ClozeTesting-maxmin and ClozeTesting-all is their selected words sets, where ClozeTesting-maxmin only contains two words while ClozeTesting-all contains 930 words.
+The only difference between ClozeTest-maxmin and ClozeTest-all is their selected words sets, where ClozeTest-maxmin only contains two words while ClozeTest-all contains 930 words.

 ## Dependency